 , and ZombieLoad

-attacks are pretty devestating and do not have any effective patches.
+attacks are pretty devastating and do not have any effective patches.
 The

-first two allow for arbitrary priveledge escalation and end-to-end
+first two allow for arbitrary privilege escalation and key theft, and

-care what operating system you run or security software you use.
-This
+do not care what operating system you run or security software you use.

-should be considered an absolutely massive issue with secure computing
+This should be considered a massive issue with secure computing and

-and hopefully curbs any enthusiasm you have in thinking you can evade an
+hopefully curbs any enthusiasm you have in thinking you can stop an

 intelligence agency from getting what they want out of your computer.